SpatialTemporalStats/OSG_Reproducibility_Materials/Data/Data_README.md

 # Data
-This sub-repository stores the downloaded ERA5 ensemble data and provides detailed instructions for processing them.
+This sub-repository is used to store the downloaded ERA5 ensemble data and to provide detailed instructions for processing them.